Sometimes we need a little bit of time to contemplate our feelings about running. Here's how to make sure you are the perfect match.

 In the end, a strong indicator of a healthy running habit is whether you are “fundamentally finding it enjoyable, either during the run or shortly afterward,” Hays says.

-Need a little extra help to get back on track?
+Find yourself with an unhealthy relationship with running and need a little extra help to get back on track?
 Try these training tricks.

 Log your runs